benjholla/BrewLog/_posts/2014-10-4-belgian-tripel.md

 My kit was missing the dried orange peel so I ended up using 1 oz. fresh orange peel in place.
 Steeped grains for about 20 minutes.
 Transferred to secondary fermentation after about 2-3 weeks.
 Bottled about two and a half months later.

 ## Tasting Notes
 Tasted about 3 weeks after bottling.
 Had a nice taste overall.
 Orange peel is obviously there, but not over-powering at all.
-Its tasted strong beer for sure.
 Reminds me of a Stella Artois on the first part of the sip but ends with a heavier beer hinted with oranges.

 Tasted again 3 months after bottling and the beer got much better.
 The orange scaled back a lot, but still has a light citrus fresh aftertaste now.
 The first sips are sweet to nose (notes of vanilla even) and the first taste is almost creamy but quickly blends back to a Belgian.
 Overall the heavier tastes from earlier have lightened up and it has become very drinkable.